Jimjule/tic-tac-toe-web/DECISIONS.md

 The early focus on this project was getting a walking skeleton going, with the frontend app, the server, and the database communicating.
 With this in mind, a Ruby Gem containing the game logic and a Sinatra server with a couple of routes were prioritised.
 The React app and the Mongo database were designed around these routes, and a lot of functionality could be tested on the server alone.

 Cypress was a strong choice for testing on this project as there was a significant amount of early integration testing, and recent updates make it a strong choice for component testing on React too.
+It also allows for future snapshot testing, which would be useful as the frontend develops.

 Once the React app could send requests to the server, I added the database.
 Mongo was the database of choice because the data being stored does not require a relational/SQL database, being simple board state.